Veridian’s holistic approach to sustainability in neighborhood planning is a paradigm shift that is critical to addressing the climate risks we face.

-Veridian at County Farm is situated just southeast of downtown Ann Arbor at the edge of County Farm Park, which has 130 acres of woods, lined trails, gardens, and playgrounds.
-The neighborhood plan won a municipal Request for Proposal (RFP) in 2016 with significant support from local leaders and neighbors.
-It will be all-electric, powered entirely by solar and geothermal energy, with no onsite combustion.
+Veridian at County Farm is situated just southeast of downtown Ann Arbor at the edge of County Farm Park’s 130 acres of woods, lined trails, gardens, and playgrounds.

-The neighborhood follows the principles of the International Living Future’s Living Community Challenge and includes:
+The neighborhood follows the principles of the International Living Future’s Living Community Challenge and include:

 • Walkable and pedestrian-scaled infrastructure.